selkamand/d3snips/Readme.md

 ### Data bounds: d3.extent (recommended)

 Getting the min and max of your data using **d3.extents** to set 'domain' of D3 scales.
 This function returns the min and max values of the array.
-You can also add .nice() to the domain calls to round the extreem values (floor the min and ceil the max)
+You can also add `.nice()` to the domain calls to round the extreme values (floor the min and ceil the max)

 ```{javascript}
 // Define dataset